regandono/santools/README.rst

   ::

     - General
-      * Output can be wrapped, try to increase your Command Prompt "Screen Buffer Size" (eg: 500).
+      * Output can be wrapped,
+        - try to increase your Command Prompt "Screen Buffer Size" (eg: 500).
           Goto  your Command Prompt Properties or using CLI mode 'con:cols=Width_Size'
+        - try to show/hide any column using
+          >_ COLUMN SET

     - IPC
       * To apply any profile, IPC required administrator privilage.